JonasLong/Pyison/Readme.md

     - `ico` (default ["assets/logo.ico"])
     - `jpg` (default ["assets/logo.jpg"])
     - `png` (default["assets/logo.png"])
-    - For each of the above image extensions: A single image file, or a list of images to pick randomly from
+    - For each of the above image extensions: A single image file, null, or a list of images to pick randomly from
 - `remove-from-stop-words`
     - The nltk library has a "stop words" list that's useful to generate lots of common words.
 However, some entries shouldn't be used for text generation because they're an obvious giveaway that this is generated content